AdaCore/RecordFlux/README.md

 ## Code Generation

 The code generator is able to generate dissector code based on a set of protocol specifications.
 The generated code allows to validate and parse protocol messages and thereby respects all specified restrictions in and between protocols.
 Adding the generation of messages is in planning.
-By using the SPARK language we are able to prove the absence of run-time errors and prevent the incorrect usage of the generated code (e.g., enforce that a field of a protocol message is validated before accessed).
+By using [SPARK](https://www.adacore.com/about-spark) we are able to prove the absence of runtime errors and prevent the incorrect usage of the generated code (e.g., enforce that a field of a protocol message is validated before accessed).

 The code generator creates a number of packages for a protocol specification.
 All basic types like integers, enumerations and arrays are collectively declared in one package.
 For each message type a child package is generated which contains validation and access functions for each field of the message.

 A user of the generated code has to validate a protocol field or the whole protocol message before accessing the data of a particular protocol field.
-The SPARK toolset in combination with the generated verification conditions make it possible to verify this property, and so prevent incorrect usage.
+The SPARK toolset in combination with the generated verification conditions make it possible to ensure this property, and so prevent incorrect usage.

 ### Example